-The juvenile arraignment process in Denver is where minors get officially charged with a crime.
+The juvenile arraignment process in Denver is where minors get officially charged with a crime in Denver Juvenile Court.
 It is substantially different from the arraignment process for adults.
 Many juvenile cases do not go through the arraignment process.
 These cases get resolved informally, instead.

 In Colorado, the arraignment is usually your first court appearance.
 It is the culmination of the investigation process.
 The steps in this process are:

 In this way, arraignment signals a shift in the criminal justice process.
 Before arraignment, you deal with the police, whose job is to gather evidence.
 After arraignment, you deal with prosecutors, whose job it is to present that evidence.

 How is arraignment different in the juvenile system?

 The juvenile system is for defendants between 10 and 18 years old.
 In the juvenile system, arraignment is different in several ways:

 It is not a necessary step, as many juvenile cases are resolved without an arraignment,

 The young suspect can be released back to their parents, beforehand, and

 The juvenile court has to determine whether to transfer the case to adult court, or exercise its jurisdiction over the case.

 Similarly to the criminal justice system, though, juvenile arraignment has to happen soon after an arrest.
 In Denver, it often happens without 48 hours.